darktrace/gcp-vsensor-quickstart/README.md

 ### Template Outputs

-This deployment template provides outputs to ease configuration of osSensors and traffic mirroring.
+This deployment template provides outputs to ease configuration of osSensors and packet mirroring.
 These can be accessed by:

 - Go to [Deployment Mananger](https://console.cloud.google.com/dm/deployments/) in the GCP Console.
 - Clicking on the deployment name.